 On February 19, 2009, the Company entered into an Amended and Restated Stock Rights and Restrictions Agreement (the "Amended Rights and Restrictions Agreement") with The Coca-Cola Company and J. Frank Harrison, III, the Company's Chairman and Chief Executive Officer.
 The Amended Rights and Restrictions Agreement provides, among other things, (1) that so long as no person or group controls more of the Company's voting power than is controlled by Mr. Harrison, III, trustees under the will of J. Frank Harrison, Jr. and any trust that holds shares of the Company's stock for the benefit of descendents of J. Frank Harrison, Jr. (collectively, the "Harrison Family"), The Coca-Cola Company will not acquire additional shares of the Company without the Company's consent and the Company will have a right of first refusal with respect to any proposed sale by The Coca-Cola Company of shares of Company stock; (2) the Company has the right through January 2019 to redeem shares of the Company's stock to reduce The Coca-Cola Company's equity ownership to 20% at a price not less than \$42.50 per share; (3) registration rights for the shares of Company stock owned by The Coca-Cola Company; (4) and certain rights of The Coca-Cola Company regarding the election of a designee on the Company's Board of Directors.
-The Amended Rights and Restrictions Agreement also provides The Coca-Cola Company the right to convert its 497,670 shares of the Company's Common Stock into shares of the Company's Class B Common Stock in the event any person or group acquires more of the Company's voting power than is controlled by the Harrison Family.
+The Amended Rights and Restrictions Agreement also provides The Coca-Cola Company the right to convert its 497,670 shares of the Company's Common Stock into shares of the Company's Voting power than is controlled by the Harrison Family.